DIFoundation/TixoraTicket/frontend/README.md

 # Tixora Frontend

-This is the frontend application for Tixora, a decentralized event ticketing platform built with Next.js 15 and deployed on Somnia blockchain.
+This is the frontend application for Tixora, a decentralized event ticketing platform built with Next.js 15 and deployed on Kaia network.

 ## Tech Stack